ktorio/ktor-documentation/codeSnippets/snippets/jackson/README.md

 curl -v --compressed --header "Accept: application/json" http://localhost:8080/v1
 ```

-Should respond with something like:
+A server should respond with something like this:

 ```json
 {